 Environmental Science on the Three Rivers

-Students explore and engage with Pittsburgh's three rivers by applying scientific principles.
-They'll analyze living and nonliving indicators of water quality and correlate results with industrial history, historical and current land use.
-The process serves as a springboard for exploring issues of sustainability and green design!
+Starting with the construction of a hypothesis on the health of the rivers, students test their theory by applying scientific principles.
+Using living and nonliving indicators of water quality, students analyze and correlate their results with industrial and photographic records of the historical land use of Pittsburgh’s river valleys.
+The process serves as a springboard for exploring issues of current land use and river health, sustainability, and green design.

-Applicable for grades 4 -12; includes in classroom use of the Science Captain's Resource Chest and complimentary admission for the Act 48 workshop (one teacher included for every 30 students!)
+Classroom registration includes usage of the Captain’s Science Resource Chest and complimentary admission for the companion Act 48 workshop (one teacher included for every 30 registered students.)